Cleome Growing Guide

 Feeding

-Mix a light application of a balanced organic fertiliser into the soil prior to planting.
+Mulch the soil with compost prior to planting.
 In midsummer, drench plants with a liquid plant food to stimulate new growth.

 Companions